5 Photo Books to Make Over the Holidays

 1. Year in review photo book

-If you’ve taken quite a few photos over the past year, it can be nice to choose your favourites and turn them into a ‘year in review’ photo book.
-Putting the year’s highlights in chronological order will help you remember everything even many years down the line.
-So for example, you might start the book off with photos of your New Year celebrations or back to school photos, and then move on to events like new arrivals, birthdays, graduations, or family holidays.
+If you’ve taken quite a few photos over the past year, it can be nice to choose your favourite ones and turn them into a ‘year in review’ photo book.
+Putting the year’s highlights in chronological order is a great way to remember everything that happened years down the line.
+For example, you might start the book off with photos of your New Year celebrations or back to school photos, and then move on to events like new arrivals, birthdays, graduations, or family holidays.

-If you need help remembering what your most important moments were or the exact date when something occured, you can always head over to your Facebook or Instagram feed to see what you posted about throughout the year and find the best photos to include.
+If you’re struggling to recall all of your most important moments or remember the exact date of each event, you can always head over to your Facebook or Instagram feed to see what you posted about throughout the year and find the best photos to include.

 2. Classic family photo book

 If you have a collection of non-digital photos, you can still include them in a photo book by scanning and digitising them.
-A photo book filled with classic family photographs makes a great Christmas gift for parents, grandparents, siblings, or old childhood friends.
+A photobook filled with classic family photographs makes a great Christmas gift for parents, grandparents, or siblings.
 It’s also a good way to safeguard your childhood memories and make sure your own kids will be able to enjoy them some day.

-If you don’t have your own scanner at home, you can even scan and digitise your photos with your smartphone.
-There are a number of apps that allow you to do this, including PhotoMyne, Pic Scanner and Google PhotoScan, so as long as your smartphone has a decent camera it shouldn’t be too much hassle.
+Even if you don’t have a scanner at home, it’s possible to scan and digitise your photos with your smartphone.
+There are a number of apps that allow you to do this, including PhotoMyne, Pic Scanner and Google PhotoScan, so as long as your smartphone has a decent camera, it shouldn’t be too much hassle.

 3. Personalised milestones photo book